ing-bank/lion/README.md

 Lion web components is a set of highly performant, accessible and flexible Web Components.
 They provide an unopinionated, white label layer that can be extended to your own layer of components.

+## Demos

+We do have a [live Storybook](http://lion-web-components.netlify.com) which shows all our components.

 ## How to install

 ```bash